 It’s the most important meal of the day, so let’s start as we mean to go on: deliciously.
-Here are 30 of our favourite breakfast spots in Perth.
+Here are a mere 36 of our favourite breakfast spots in Perth.

 2/39 Reynolds Road, Mount Pleasant